wpjwegman/tournament-organizer-system/documents/docs/domains/schedule/event.md

   E --> S[Severity: Major]
 ```

-This example demonstrates a technical foul event during a championship game showing all event attributes: match
+This example demonstrates a technical foul event during a championship game showing all event attributes: event
-reference for context, event type classification, precise timestamp for chronological tracking, involved player and
+type classification, precise timestamp for chronological tracking, involved player and team identification,
-team identification, detailed description for review purposes, and severity assessment for disciplinary action.
+detailed description for review purposes, and severity assessment for disciplinary action.
+The match context
-This structure enables tournament officials to maintain comprehensive incident records for competitive integrity
+is provided through the fixture that embeds this event.
+This structure enables tournament officials to maintain
+comprehensive incident records for competitive integrity and post-match analysis.
 and post-match analysis.

 ## Considerations